 Our Refuse Division collects commercial solid waste materials that are discarded and transports the materials to local landfills or transfer stations.
 Commercial customers consist of businesses and multifamily residences.

-The City of Leavenworth has partnered with Waste Management of Washington, Inc. to provide curbside collection of garbage and recycling for residents residing in single family homes and/or duplexes.
-Waste Management will be responsible for collection and billing of those solid waste customers beginning February 4, 2019.
+The City of Leavenworth has partnered with Waste Management of Washington, Inc. to provide curbside collection of garbage and recycling for residents residing in single-family homes and/or duplexes.
+Waste Management will be responsible for collection and billing of those solid waste customers as of February 4, 2019.

 For new service or to stop and start existing service, please contact Waste Management at (877) 466-4668 or go to their website wmnorthwest.com/leavenworth.